 Do you build WordPress sites for clients or provide services that require you to educate and train people to use WordPress?

-If so, you’ve probably experienced some of the challenges of educating and training new WordPress users.
+If so, no doubt you’ve probably experienced some of the challenges of educating, teaching, and training new WordPress users.

 Search online or visit forums and discussion groups frequented by WordPress service providers, web developers, web designers, etc. and you will see that the question of “how to train WordPress clients” frequently comes up …